Iskra: A System for Inverse Geometry Processing: Applications

 \subsection{Inverse Mean Curvature Flow}

 Our system allows us to differentiate through the fairing problem proposed by~\citet{desbrun2023fairing}.
 If applying mean curvature flow to a mesh thins it out, then the inverse problem would recover an inflated version of the mesh.
 Differentiating through mean curvature flow is a highly ill-posed problem and using it to inflate a mesh requires additional regularization, in our case, in the form of Sobolev $H^1$ preconditioning (\S\ref{sec:adjoint_impl}).
-The problem's simplicity makes for a perfect test of the versatility of various methods for differentiating through linear solvers.
+Here, we aim to demonstrate a species of mesh stylization following, e.g., \emph{Cubic Stylization}~\cite{liu2019cubic} or \emph{Homunculus Warping}~\cite{reinert2012homonculus}.
+The problem's simplicity makes for a perfect test of the various methods for differentiating through linear solvers.

 Stating the problem formally, $\theta$ corresponds to vertex positions $\vec v \in \R^{|\VS| \times 3}$, $\varphi$ is identity, and $\vec t \in \R^{|\VS| \times 3}$ are target vertex positions.
 Given a mass matrix as $M$, integrated Laplacian as $L$, and timestep as $\tau$, we define $\vec v' \leftarrow g(\vec v)$ as the result of applying mean curvature fairing to $\vec v$, i.e., solving $(M - \tau L) \vec v' = M \vec v$.
 To inflate a mesh, we initialize $\vec t$ and $\vec v$ to the vertex positions of the input mesh; thus, applying mean curvature flow to an optimized $\vec v$ should result in the original vertex positions.
 Our implicit relationship $f$ corresponding to this problem is